Find a Solution That Grants Peace of Mind Schedule a Meeting

 Can I Discharge My Student Loans in Bankruptcy?

 Unfortunately, student loans are not considered general unsecured debts subject to being discharged at the successful conclusion of a Chapter 7 or 13 bankruptcy case.
-Under the U.S. Bankruptcy Code, in order for debtors to have their federally backed or private student loans discharged, debtors must prove that having to pay back their subject student loan debt would cause them to suffer an "undue hardship".
-Bankruptcy Courts in New York and New Jersey have been interpreting the "undue hardship" standard to require Chapter 7 or 13 debtors to prove that "there is no reasonable likelihood of the debtor being able to pay back the student loan(s) in the foreseeable future" in order for the Court to rule that the debtors' federally backed or private student loans are dischargeable.
-In the U.S. Bankruptcy Court for the Districts of New Jersey and New York this standard has not been easy to meet.
-But see other article in this section of our website as to how filing for Chapter 13 relief might afford help to debtors when student loan debt is not otherwise dischargeable.
+Under the U.S. Bankruptcy Code, for debtors to have their federally backed or private student loans discharged, debtors must prove that having to pay back their subject student loan debt would cause them to suffer an "undue hardship".
+Bankruptcy Courts in New York and New Jersey have been interpreting the "undue hardship" standard to require Chapter 7 or 13 debtors to prove that "there is no reasonable likelihood of the debtor being able to pay back the student loan(s) in the foreseeable future" for the Court to rule that the debtors' federally backed or private student loans are dischargeable.
+In the U.S. Bankruptcy Court for the Districts of New Jersey and New York, this standard has historically not been easy to meet.
+Most Bankruptcy Courts historically ruled against debtors seeking to have their student loans discharged.
+This may have been the result of the significantly lower balances student loan debtors historically owed in comparison to the average balances student loan debtors are carrying today.
+However, in recent years the climate has been changing - see other article in the Student Loan Obligation section of this website entitled "US Attorney Gen.'s New Policies & signed Guidelines Concerning the Dischargeability of Federal Student Loans in Bankruptcy".

 Procedure